 Grandma Betty's Salsa

--4 quarts tomatoes, peeled and chopped
+-4 quarts tomatoes, peeled and chopped (see instructions for peeling above under stewed tomato recipe)

 -4 cloves garlic, minced